 Our job is to protect your Intellectual Property rights.

-We have a thriving and dedicated Intellectual Property department that handles; trademark and patent application procedures, declarations of use and renewal of the same, due diligence, licensing, franchising, merchandising agreements and anti-counterfeiting.
+- handles trademark and patent application procedures, declarations of use and renewal of the same, due diligence, licensing, franchising, merchandising agreements and anti-counterfeiting.

-We also handle African Regional Intellectual Property Organisation (ARIPO) registrations.
+- African Regional Intellectual Property Organisation (ARIPO) registrations.
 ARIPO is an inter-governmental organization that grants and administers Intellectual Property titles on behalf of its member states.
 These are nineteen in total at present: Botswana, The Gambia, Ghana, Kenya, Lesotho, Liberia, Malawi, Mozambique, Nambia, Rwanda, Sao Tome and Principe, Sierra Leone, Somalia, Sudan, Swaziland, Uganda, United Republic of Tanzania, Zambia and Zimbabwe.

-We handle protection of trademarks, patents, industrial designs, copyrights and their neighbouring rights as well as layout designs.
+- handles protection of trademarks, patents, industrial designs, copyrights and their neighbouring rights as well as layout designs.
 We advise the authors, owners of copyrights on the conceiving and publishing of original and derivative works, specifically literary works, industrial and graphical designs and computer software.

-With the advent of social media, we are on hand to ensure our clients are in the loop with this constantly evolving mode of transaction and are adequately protected.
-In this vein we are available to draft employee and corporate social media policies, advise on Intellectual Property issues related to social media platforms, give counsel on advertising and representations made online and on social media.
-Our capacity to provide relevant and timely advice on these cutting edge issues is due to our lawyers’ commitment to stay abreast of legal and technical trends.
+With the advent of social media, we are on hand to ensure our clients are in the loop with this constantly evolving mode of transaction and communication and are adequately protected.
+We understand the rapidly changing landscape of privacy and the need for data security laws in every industry.
+In this vein we are available to draft employee and corporate social media policies, advise on Intellectual Property issues related to social media platforms, give counsel on advertising and representations made online and on social media, counsel on data privacy in the social media age.